AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Pseudo Miracle | Falling in Past Light
-Mid | Memory / Veil of Tears / Mad King's Mask | Falling in Past Light Late | Resolve or Shattered Shackles | Falling in Past Light
+Early | Veil of Tears | The Lonely Moon or Falling in Past Light Mid | Pseudo Miracle / Memory / Mad King's Mask | The Lonely Moon or Falling in Past Light Late | Key to the Deep or Resolve | The Lonely Moon or Falling in Past Light

 Time | Support 1 | Support 2
 :----: | :----: | :----: